sbaltes/dblp-retriever/README.md

 # dblp-retriever

 Retrieve paper metadata from conference proceedings and journals indexed in DBLP.
-Currently, retrieval of the following properties is suppoerted:
+Currently, retrieval of the following properties is supported:

 * paper title
 * authors